mustafakemaltas/github-pr-reviews/README.md

-# GitHub PR Reviewer
+# GitHub PR Reviews

-This tool helps in reviewing GitHub PRs for a team.
-It lists PRs by team members and allows opening them in a browser.
+This tool helps in reviewing GitHub PR reviews for a team.
+It lists PRs by team members and allows reviewing them in a browser.

 ## Known Issues